charlesportwoodii/rpq-server/README.md

 ## Requirements

-RPQ supports PHP 7.1+, and requires Redis 3.0.3+.
+RPQ supports PHP 7.1+, and requires Redis 3.0.3+, and pcntl.

+> Amp\Process\Process is not compatible Windows.

 ## Installation